benrayfield/occamsfuncer/README.md

 if you can write a function that statelessly maps a binary forest to them or even an Op.nondet can call a java func if you dont require strict determinism mode).

+Its like an assembly language for pure functions (not procedural assembly) but will be far more readable by Humans when you use the comment section in Op.getp as and #localNames.
+Such comments affect equals/ids but #localNames do not.
+You would #localName something either when it occurs multiple places so you dont see its expanded form both places andOr if you want to remember it for later.

 TODO get the IF() working so dont have to directly use lazig.